LGBTQ advocacy in the Gaza war: 2025

 A pride month concert in New York City's Central Park was cancelled due to concerns about "security" and "controversy" from Mayor Eric Adams.
 The performer, Kehlani, had another concert at Cornell University cancelled that year due to their pro-Palestine advocacy.
 Kehlani later withdrew from headlining the San Francisco Pride festival, after the organizers released a statement condemning her pro-Palestine stance.
 Eight Jewish groups, the mayor, UC San Diego, and others decided not to participate in San Diego Pride due to Kehlani's participation as headliner at the festival.
 The festival lost financial support due to Kehlani's performance but experienced record ticket sales.
 Event organizers affirmed their opposition to hate speech and their support for "dissenting voices", and Kehlani performed as planned.

-Youth Demand disrupted London Pride for an hour by pouring red paint on the Cisco float, gluing themselves to it, and chanting “we charge you with genocide”.
+Youth Demand disrupted London Pride for an hour by pouring red paint on the Cisco float, gluing themselves to it, and chanting "we charge you with genocide".
 Five activists were arrested.
 On social media they posted a statement accusing Cisco of aiding Israel in committing genocide in Gaza.

-Jerusalem Pride observed the 10 year anniversary of the murder of Shira Banki, a parade participant, and Yair Lapid criticized right-wing opposition to LGBTQ rights.
+Jerusalem Pride observed the 10-year anniversary of the murder of Shira Banki, a parade participant, and Yair Lapid criticized right-wing opposition to LGBTQ rights.
 Some marchers held signs calling for an end to the war and the release of the Israeli hostages.
 A left-wing group called on Israelis to refuse to join the military and stated that Israel was "killing gay people in Gaza."
 Police removed anti-war signs and arrested a protester.
-Caitlyn Jenner visited Israel as a guest of honor for Tel Aviv Pride, but the event was cancelled due to the Iran–Israel war.
+Caitlyn Jenner visited Israel as a guest of honor for Tel Aviv Pride, but the event was cancelled due to the Twelve-Day War.